My favorite video game ever is Age of Empires 2, a real time strategy game which was originally released in 1999.

 Elo is a system for determining relative ratings originally used to evaluate chess players.
 Elo is not an abbreviation (it's often seen written as ELO, I'm assuming this is because of the band) rather it is named after the system's creator.
 That I can see, none of the official Microsoft sources for Age of Empires 2 ever mention 'Elo'.
 The number that determines your place on the ladder is always referred to as 'rating' which implies a different implementation.
 The only place I reference it in my tool is in the description.
 The idea being that some people will search for the term "ELO" anyways even if it isn't strictly correct.

-As far as WIPs go, this one is pretty close to complete.
+As far as WIPs go, this one is in a pretty good state.
 But, of course, there are areas that can be improved:

 - Performance - Page load times are longer than I'd like.
 There is also a noticeable delay when selecting a player.
 The delay is painfully obvious when Hera selects TheViper in the twitch clip above.
 I've made some improvements since, but I still need to look into webworkers for some processing.
 Perhaps I can do plot.ly stuff in a webworker w/ some kind of virtual DOM.
 Maybe move some more processing to build-time without adding too much network overhead.